 FSH blood tests, performed with a doctor’s prescription, are not a defining test for a menopause diagnosis.
 FSH levels can fluctuate up until the final day of the final menstrual cycle.
 While high levels could mean a woman is passing into menopause, there is no real surety to the test results.

-Home FSH Testing – Urine Based
+Home FSH testing – urine-based

 Home FSH testing is being marketed as a home menopause test, but this title is invalid.
 While urine tests tend to be just as accurate as blood tests, blood tests are not an accurate means of diagnosing menopause.
-These tests are better suited for measuring high levels of FSH as opposed to low FSH levels, which is a common symptom of menopause but high FSH levels are also associated with menstrual cycle.
+These tests are better suited for measuring high levels of FSH as opposed to low FSH levels, which is a common symptom of menopause but high FSH levels are also associated with the menstrual cycle.

 Despite the lack of medical support for home FSH tests, retailers continue to market these tests as a viable option for women nearing menopause.
 Test manufacturers suggest taking a second test if the first test is positive.
 A positive test for menopause would typically measure an FSH level above 50.

-Final Diagnosis of Menopause
+Final diagnosis of menopause

 Medical science is constantly working to figure out menopause, but the case is still open.
-Menopause is officially diagnosed when a women has no period or menstrual cycle for at least 12 months straight.
+Menopause is officially diagnosed when a woman has no period or menstrual cycle for at least 12 months straight.
 During this time, it is important to keep a journal of all medical questions and symptoms suffered.
 Hot flashes, vaginal dryness, loss of libido, and mood swings are very common.
 Menopause is not a time in life to suffer, there are treatments available to reduce or relieve all menopause symptoms.